Get

 Image Credit: Tiplyashina Evgeniya, Shutterstock

 Luckily, there are many eco-friendly cat litters out there.
 Usually, this means choosing one that is renewable and readily decomposes.
-For instance, corn litter would fall in this category.
+For instance, corn or wheat litter would fall in this category.
 However, there are several other forms of litter that also fall into this category, like paper litter.

 3. Choose a Sustainable Cat Food